Menu

 April-May and November is the rainy season.
 While there are fewer crowds and potentially lower prices, be prepared for a significantly different experience.

 Heavy rainfall can turn trails into muddy bogs, making them slippery and treacherous.
 The constant drizzle can also dampen your spirits and make it difficult to enjoy the scenery.

-Additionally, the summit is often shrouded in clouds, reducing your chances of experiencing those breathtaking panoramic views.
+There are age guidelines for climbing Mount Kilimanjaro.
 We suggest a minimum age of 16 and a maximum age of 80, but these are just recommendations, please get in touch with us if you have questions!

 Yes and no!
 There are certain areas in some camps that have internet access, you will know where they are because usually there are a few people congregated on the top of a rock!
 Mostly don’t expect to have too much access though, which we think is part of the charm of the mountain, being disconnected with the world!